-Again, citing what Dr. Henry Cloud wrote about bonding in his book “Changes that Heal”, bonding is one of the most basic and foundational ideas in life and the universe.
+Citing Dr. Henry Cloud’s book “Changes that Heal”, bonding is one of the most basic and foundational ideas in life and the universe.
 Bonding is a basic human need.
 We were created by God with a hunger for relationship – with both God and our fellow people.
 At our very core, we are meant to be relational beings.
 People who don’t make emotional attachments live in a state of perpetual hunger, a crying need that is not being met.

 Research illustrates that when we are in a loving relationship, a bonded relationship, we are alive and growing.
 When we are isolated, we are slowly dying.

 We come into the world learning to attach to others and to trust them, and we begin to develop emotionally and psychologically, proceeding along certain prescribed plans outlined by our Creator.
 If, however, we do not learn to attach to others, then our growth is stunted.